bitit/ocColorOrderSatus/README.md

-Adds color to order status in admin interface.
+Adds color to orderstatus in admin interface.

-Can be edited in order status settings.
+Can edit in orderstatus settings.